Pats -1

 Which brings us to Super Bowl 49.

 I expect the Seahawks to have a double-digit lead in the 2nd or 3rd quarter.
-But either throw a combination of a questionable call, fluke turnover, or trick play, the Patriots will end the season as Champions.
+But either through a combination of a questionable call, fluke turnover, or trick play, the Patriots will end the season as Champions.
 The chain reaction will be complete.

 Monday, January 19, 2015